PaulsAgileIndex/swissquant/README.md

 ## NumberDistance Assignment

-###
+### Feedback

 After an very unprofessional feedback form the local software house which gave me this task I made some changes to obscure their involvement to this.

 I wrote my own input file and made some changes to the given problem.
-I also changed the package structure and names to wipe out them.
+I also changed the package structure and names.

 By the way - one (especially professional developers) could and they should be able to easily follow the whole development process by following the commit messages provided by GitHub.
 To say that this is not written by me is just unprofessional and ignorant.

 I've overachieved the assignment tasks to show my abilities e.g.
 - A call to the function (closest/furthest) shouldn't be more than 10 seconds (10000 ms - stated in the assignment).
 My average duration was 200 milliseconds for a call.